-You can download a wide range of free study materials from the IT Learning Portfolio, where you will find a range of resources to develop IT skills for study, research and work: browse using the Search box, pick a phrase from the Tag Cloud or the Site Picks lists, or view all of the resources.
+You can download a wide range of free study materials from the IT Learning Portfolio, including a range of resources to develop IT skills for study, research and work.
+Browse using the Search box, pick a phrase from the Tag Cloud or the Site Picks lists, or view all of the resources.

 CESSDA provides training on research data management, data curation, etc. in the social sciences.

 ESRC training and webinars